A Green Sanctuary

-The Green Sanctuary Program is an accreditation process sponsored by the Unitarian Universalist Ministry for Earth.
-Starr King UU Church achieved the status of Green Sanctuary in the fall of 2010 thanks to the long work of many of our members.
+The Green Sanctuary Program is an accreditation process sponsored by the UU Ministry for Earth.
+We achieved the status of Green Sanctuary in 2010.
 Our Green Sanctuary Committee continues to keep this principle alive in our congregation.

-The process of achieving accreditation began with conducting an environmental audit.
-The audit included our facility, current management practices such as recycling or grounds maintenance, and programs such as religious education and worship.
+The process of achieving accreditation began with an environmental audit that included our facility, current management practices such as recycling or grounds maintenance, and programs such as religious education and worship.
 We made numerous changes and continue to search for additional ways to become more sustainable.
 Other committees who work closely with our Green Sanctuary:

 - Grounds Ministry, who put the “green” in green sanctuary and maximize our use of native, drought-resistant plants